josephclaytonhansen/turnroot/docs/editor/unit_class_editor_p2.rst

 * The unit will move on tiles differently- tiles that slow mounted units will slow the unit

 If you turn on the **Mounted?** checkbox, this class will be mounted.
 Directly underneath it, you have **Mounted movement+**; this allows to set how much their movement radius will be increased by. **It does not set the new movement radius!** To clarify: if the unit's movement is 4, and this is set to 2, they'd have a total movement radius of 6.

+There's another checkbox, further down- **Flying**.
+Flying used in combination with Mounted means that a unit will not be affected by any tile effects and can move on any tile except tall walls/cliffs/etc. Flying units don't have any tiles that slow them down, because they're in the air.
+Flying classes are, however, weak to arrows.
+If you remove the "Bow" weapon type from your game, you won't have this automatic weakness- rather, you'll have to set weapon effectiveness against flying per weapon.

+You can turn on Flying by itself, but it won't affect anything unless Mounted is also turned on.

+Our Traveller class will not be mounted.
+You can leave all of this as is.

+Tiers
+@@@@@@

+The **Class type/tier?** drop-down lets you set what level this class is.
+Only **Basic** classes will show up in the class selection dialog for a unit; you can change a unit to a higher tier class in gameplay.
+For our Traveller class, we'll leave it as a Basic tier.

+**Secret class?** requires a bit of preamble.
+When you can reclass a unit, you can either reclass them to a set few classes, or to all classes in the tier. *Fire Emblem: Three Houses* lets you reclass to any next-tier class. *Fire Emblem: Awakening* has specific classes after each class.
+You can set which of these options your game will use in the game options.

+With that said, a **secret class** is a class that doesn't show up normally when reclassing.
+This class won't show up in that list- whether it's the full tier or the select list- EXCEPT for the specific unit that can use it.
+For example: the "Great Lord" class in *Fire Emblem: Awakening* is only available to a couple units.
+Only "Lord" units can see "Great Lord" in their reclass options.
+A similar case is "Enlightened One" in *Fire Emblem: Three Houses*.
+Essentially, a secret class is a unit-specific or event-given class.
+This description doesn't apply to our "Traveller", so you can leave it unchecked.

+For more information about class tiers/secret classes, see :doc:`reclassing`.

+EXP X
+@@@@@@@@

+**EXP Growth X** determines how quickly this unit levels up.
+You can use this to set it so units level up more quickly at base tiers, and level up more slowly (comparatively) at advanced tiers.
+This may seem weird, so think about it this way: a unit will probably get more kills per battle at a higher tier.
+If EXP growth stays constant, they'll actually level up much FASTER as a higher tier class because of this.
+Thus, by slowing down their experience at higher levels, you're actually balancing out their rate of growth between tiers.

+You can also just leave all your classes at 1 if you don't want to do this.

+For our Traveller, you can set it to something like 1.2, if you are balancing your tiers, or leave it at 1 otherwise.

+**Class Value EXP X** determines how much EXP this class gives when *killed*.
+From the perspective of Test Unit, this may seem weird, but think about if you have an enemy boss that needs to give a higher reward for killing.
+By giving that boss a unique "Boss" class or something, and turning this up, you'll get more EXP from that kill.
+This is a very common mechanic in games of this sort.

+You can leave this at 1 for our Traveller class.

+Both of the EXP X values go from .10 to 3.00.
+This is a multiplier: 1.0 means a normal level, 2.0 would be twice, and .5 would be half.

+For more information about growth, see :doc:`unit_growth`.